rexzhang/asgi-middleware-static-file/README.md

 # Why?

-> ASGIMiddlewareStaticFile is a solution when we need to distribute the whole project with static files in Docker; when the deployment environment has very limited resources.
+> ASGIMiddlewareStaticFile is a solution when we need to distribute the whole project with static files in Docker; or when the deployment environment has very limited resources.

 # Features